-- 4.2.2.1.1.
-If any TSC member, without being represented by a proxy misses any two consecutive regular TSC meetings, such member shall not be counted for quorum or voting purposes until that member next attends. - 4.2.2.1.2.
+- 4.3.2.1.1.
+If any TSC member, without being represented by a proxy misses any two consecutive regular TSC meetings, such member shall not be counted for quorum or voting purposes until that member next attends. - 4.3.2.1.2.
 If any TSC member, without being represented by a proxy, misses any four consecutive regular TSC meetings, that member shall be removed from the TSC automatically unless the TSC approves an exception.

-4.2.2.2.
+4.3.2.2.
 Dedicated work time for TSC related activities

-TSC members are expected to dedicate at least 3-4 hours weekly on average to perform the type of work outlined in this document.
+TSC members are expected to dedicate at least 3-4 hours weekly on average to perform the type of work outlined in this Section.
 If a potential member is not able to commit to such a time investment, it is strongly recommended they do not run as a candidate for any TSC seat.

-4.2.2.3.
+4.3.2.3.
 Direct Community Leadership

-- 4.2.2.3.1.
-TSC members are expected to take on some manner of Community Leadership role beyond the TSC seat itself. - 4.2.2.3.2.
-The Community Leadership role must serve the needs and/or benefits of the ONAP community as a whole and not serve the exclusive needs and/or of the member's company. - 4.2.2.3.3.
-Examples of Community Leadership roles include but are not limited to: - 4.2.2.3.3.1.
-Project PTL - 4.2.2.3.3.2.
-Subcommittee Officer - 4.2.2.3.3.3.
-A TSC work group or task force leader - 4.2.2.3.3.4.
-Community Coordinator (TAC, MAC, SPC, SDO or other OSS) - 4.2.2.3.3.5.
-LFN or other OSS Whitepaper or blueprint editor/contributor - 4.2.2.3.3.6.
-LFN (or other OSS) Event organizer
+- 4.3.2.3.1.
+TSC members are expected to take on some manner of Community Leadership role beyond the TSC seat itself. - 4.3.2.3.2.
+The Community Leadership role must serve the needs and/or benefits of the ONAP community as a whole and not serve the exclusive needs and/or of the member's company. - 4.3.2.3.3.
+Examples of Community Leadership roles include but are not limited to: - 4.3.2.3.3.1.
+Project PTL - 4.3.2.3.3.2.
+Subcommittee Officer - 4.3.2.3.3.
+A TSC work group or task force leader - 4.3.2.3.3.4.
+Community Coordinator (TAC, MAC, SPC, SDO or other OSS) - 4.3.2.3.3.5.
+LFN or other OSS Whitepaper or blueprint editor/contributor

-4.2.2.4.
+4.3.2.4.
 Active Participation in basic TSC operations

-TSC members are expected to actively take part in fulfilling the TSC responsibilities as defined in the ONAP charter and this document.
+TSC members are expected to actively take part in fulfilling the TSC responsibilities as defined in the ONAP charter and Section 4.3 of this document.
 That may include (but is not limited to):

-- 4.2.2.4.1.
-Bringing forth proposals for improvements in the software or software development process. - 4.2.2.4.2.
-Proposing solutions to issues raised by the community and brought to the TSC for a decision.
+- 4.3.2.4.1.
+Bringing forth proposals for improvements in the software or software development process. - 4.3.2.4.2.
+Proposing solutions to issues raised by the community and brought to the TSC for a decision. - 4.3.2.4.3.

-4.2.2.4.3.
 Pulling in experts from their company or organization to help address issues brought before the TSC.

-4.2.2.5.
+4.3.2.5.
 ONAP Advocacy